 If they have a very small coop and run, there may not be a whole lot to entertain your flock like there is during warmer months.
 When snow is on the ground, there will be little or no sunbathing.
 With the ground frozen, dust bathing is unlikely.
 There won't be lots of bugs to catch or greens to forage.
 Bored birds may become snippy or even aggressive with one another if there isn't anything to think about or do other than reinforce the pecking order over and over again.

 Alleviate some of the boredom for your cold-weather chickens by adding treats to their area.
 For instance, hang a head of cabbage in your coop for your girls to peck at.
 As they peck, it swings, making it more difficult to eat immediately, and keeping them entertained for hours.
-My chickens, seemingly unlike any other chickens in the world, don't care for cabbage.
-Still, there are other treats that work well for entertainment... for example, suet cakes.
-I prefer to use something high protein, like the Treat Square Cake designed for chickens and other domestic poultry.
+There are other treats that work well for entertainment too like high protein Treat Square Cakes designed for chickens and other domestic poultry.
 In winter, something with high fat (including scratch or cracked corn) gives them the extra calories they need to help stay warm.
 You can also simply scatter some scratch inside the run for them to forage for.
 That'll keep them entertained, too.

 8. Don't skimp on the grit.